mark-tasaka/C-SFML-Alleyway-Clone-Game/README.md

 ----------------------

+Update 1.04: 2021-02-25

+New graphics have been added for the 'start game', 'pause game' and 'game over' stages.
+More functionality has been added to the program.

 Update 1.03: 2021-02-24

 Added a new SpawnBrick class (SpawnBrick.h and SpawnBrick.cpp) that will randomly generate the layout of bricks for the games.